This page is up to date 16.01.20

 - The Physics and Chemistry departments accept summer courses at Tel Aviv University in the Exact Sciences subjects as an alternative to high school scientific subjects.

-For Medicine and Dental Medicine candidates must pass exams in Mathematics, Physics and Chemistry in their matriculation certificates or summer courses in our Faculty of Medicine.
+For Medicine and Dental Medicine candidates must pass exams in Mathematics in their matriculation certificates.

 Psychometric Entrance Examination and SAT/ACT